vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/2_Sources_and_resources_on_VaisheShika-sUtra.md

 25  Houben, 1994, p.
 718, informs us that Mallvadin, c.
 550 AD, quotes a sutra, VS 9.12, which is traceable only in the Sūtrapāṭha of Candrānanda, therefore its Sūtrapāṭha must be the oldest we have.

-46 * Sources and Resources on Vaiśeṣikasūtra *

 Sūtrapāṭha at least from the same time.
 26 In philological studies, the external evidence discussed by Adachi and Houben represent solid proof for dating MSS.